microsoft/typechat.net/README.md

 - TypeChat.Schema: Classes for exporting .NET types as Typescript schema.
 - TypeChat.Program: Classes to generate, validate and execute ***JSON programs***
 - TypeChat.SemanticKernel: Integration with Microsoft Semantic Kernel.
+- TypeChat.App: Classes and extensions used by Typechat examples; may be useful for all apps built using Typechat

 TypeChat.NET is in **active and rapid development** with very frequent updates and refactoring.
 - **Goal**: learn how to strong typing programming with AI, particulary generative LLMs.